-Clark had no problems with her first child’s birth.
+Alethea had no problems with her first child’s birth.
 After her second was born, she thought she just had the baby blues and it would pass.
-But as time went on, Clark wondered why she didn’t want to deal with her baby.
+But as time went on, Alethea wondered why she didn’t want to deal with her baby.
 When her daughter cried, she just wanted someone else to take care of her.
 Then, the situation became more serious.

-“After feeding her one night, I was holding her and rubbing her toe when I heard a voice in my head,” Clark says.
+“After feeding her one night, I was holding her and rubbing her toe when I heard a voice in my head,” Alethea says.
 “I had this urge to hurt her toe.
 I thought, ‘This is enough.’”
-Clark asked her father and then-stepmother to care for her children and voluntarily checked herself in to Mayo Clinic Health System for inpatient Behavioral Health psychiatric care.
+Alethea asked her father and then-stepmother to care for her children and voluntarily checked herself in to Mayo Clinic Health System for inpatient psychiatric care.
 She was eventually diagnosed with postpartum psychosis.

 A PERFECT STORM

-Women who suffer from perinatal mood disorder tend to blame themselves, Sisco says.
-Like Clark, they hear that having a new child should be a joyful thing, and they wonder what they have done wrong.
+Women who suffer from perinatal mood disorder tend to blame themselves, Emily says.
+Like Alethea, they hear that having a new child should be a joyful thing, and they wonder what they have done wrong.

-“It’s very clear that there’s nothing that they do to trigger this,” Sisco says.
+“It’s very clear that there’s nothing that they do to trigger this,” Emily says.
 “This is something that could happen to any woman, even one doing everything right.”

 “Know yourself.
 When you know something is wrong, don’t be afraid to say something to a family member or doctor.” — Alethea Clark

-Sisco adds that while breast-feeding is considered to be a bonding time that can help protect against postpartum mood disorders, when it is not going well, it can be a source of anxiety.
-If a woman is breast-feeding and has problems, it is important for her to get help from a lactation consultant.
+Emily adds that while breastfeeding is considered to be a bonding time that can help protect against postpartum mood disorders, when it is not going well, it can be a source of anxiety.
+If a woman is breastfeeding and has problems, it is important for her to get help from a lactation consultant.

-“Know yourself,” Clark says.
+“Know yourself,” Alethea says.
 “When you know something is wrong, don’t be afraid to say something to a family member or doctor.”